On the origin of V-shaped polarisation spectra in molecular clouds: Conclusions

 \section{Conclusions}

 In recent years, dust polarisation observations have reported a particular dependence of the polarisation degree on the wavelength for selected molecular clouds.
-In these observations, this so-called polarisation spectrum shows a pronounced V-shape, i.e. exhibits a minimum around 350~$\mu$m \citep[][and references therein]{Hildebrand00,Vaillancourt07SPIE,Vaillancourt08,Vaillancourt12}.
-In this work we extend previous theoretical works to gain a better understanding of the origin of this peculiar shape.
+In these observations, this so-called polarisation spectrum shows a pronounced V-shape, i.e. exhibits a minimum around 350~$\mu$m \citep[][and references therein]{Hildebrand00,Vaillancourt07SPIE,Vaillancourt08,Vaillancourt12,Tram24}.
+In this work we extend previous theoretical works to gain a better quantitative understanding of the origin of this peculiar shape.

-For this purpose we introduce a semi-analytical model which allows us to model the polarisation spectrum emerging from a single dust phase, that is dust consisting of silicate grains aligned with the magnetic field \textit{and} unaligned carbonaceous grains, both having different temperatures from each other.
-We first benchmark this semi-analytical one-phase model against a 3D calculations performed with POLARIS.
+For this purpose, in a first step we introduce a simple toy model for a single dust phase, that is dust consisting of silicate grains aligned with the magnetic field \textit{and} unaligned carbonaceous grains, both having different temperatures from each other.
+The toy model is evaluated with the dust polarisation radiative transfer code POLARIS.
 In this context, we provide a guideline how to incorporate separate dust temperatures for silicate and carbon grains in POLARIS, which requires special consideration.
-We show that, in case that only one phase is present and that the spectral index $\beta$ is independent of the wavelength, the polarisation spectrum is a monotonic function, whose slope solely depends on the sign of ($T_\textrm{sil} - T_\textrm{carb}$).
-Hence, it cannot explain the observed V-shape of some polarisation spectra.
+We show that with only one phase, the V-shape found in various observed polarisation spectra cannot be explained.